hut8/blog/content/posts/dropbox-hard-links-and-junctions-windows.md

 ## Junctions and Hard Links

 NTFS has two functions that help us here: [junction points](https://en.wikipedia.org/wiki/NTFS_junction_point) and [hard links](https://en.wikipedia.org/wiki/Hard_link).
 From Windows Explorer, neither of these can be created, so you'll have to use a CLI utility to make them.
-In these examples I have the `.emacs` file and `.emacs.d` directory right in my home folder (`C:\Users\Liam`) and want to store them in my Dropbox while keeping the original files.
+In these examples I have the `.emacs` file and `.emacs.d` directory right in my home folder (`C:\Users\User`) and want to store them in my Dropbox while keeping the original files.

 ### Junctions